Skip to main content

 Bumper Assembly

 Start construction by butting up a longer plank against the shorter plank of wood.
 Use a 90 degree angle or speed square to make sure that the wood is a 90 degree angle.
 Clamp the wood into place once square and install a corner brace.
-Add wood until you have made a rectangle, making sure to butt the longer planks against the shorter ones (the ends of the 28 - ~7/8” plank should be visible while the longer ones should not).
+Add wood until you have made a rectangle, making sure to butt the longer planks against the shorter ones (the ends of the 28.5” plank should be visible while the longer ones should not).
 Flip the frame over and add another corner brace at each corner.
-Finish by attaching a framing angle inside each of the four corners with the wood screws from the bumper mounting hardware that come in the chassis box.
+Finish by attaching a framing angle on the outside of each of the four corners with the wood screws from the bumper mounting hardware that come in the chassis box.

 Measure out the width of the bumper fabric.
 To do this, we wrapped a tape measure around the pool noodles and bumper frame.
-In our case, the fabric needed to be around 16”.
+In our case, the fabric needed to be just over 16”.

 To cut the fabric, we laid the entire length on a group of tables and used scissors to cut along the marked line.
 Make sure to cut both the red and blue fabric to the same width.